maaker48/Oefententamen/SQL.md

-You work at MaliExpress, a fast growing on-line food company in Africa with residencies on all continents.
-The company just expanded to world wide delivery and has asked you to ensure all data is properly stored in the company's SQL database.
-To do that, you execute a few tests on the database.

-- In the entry field, select all customers the company currently delivers to.
+- #In the entry field, select all customers the company currently delivers to.

 As you may notice, customers from all over the world have registered.
 Take a good look at the customer database to get familiar.